My ranking most faithful film adaptation to least (and what was taken from the novel) :

 Added note: There has yet to be a film using the title of the original Fleming short story THE HILDEBRAND RARITY, but the character name Milton Krest, as well as a form of "The Corrector", were used in LICENCE TO KILL.
 Furthermore, a nod is given to the title in the film SPECTRE, when M and Company meet Bond and Madeline Swan at a safe-house (an abandoned book store) we see on the front window that it had been called Hildebrand Prints & Rarities.

 Added note: Though, not an original Ian Fleming novel, Kingsley Amis's (written under the pseudonym Richard Markham) 1968 continuation novel COLONEL SUN has bona fides that the later ones do not (he knew, worked with and, by some accounts, edited Fleming, it was published directly after the original run and he had written several books discussing the literary phenomena of Bond).
 Though the title has never been used, bits of the novel have shown up in EON films.
 The name of the main villain was altered and given his counterpart in the film DIE ANOTHER DAY.
 Here he is now North Korean, rather than Chinese, and his full name is Colonel Tan-Sun Moo (he later, through genetic therapy, takes on the anglo identity of Gustav Graves).
-Also, the scene in the film SPECTRE where Blofeld tortures Bond is mainly lifted form this novel as well.
+Furthermore, in the novel, Colonel Sun's larger goal (beyond kidnapping, killing and scapegoating M and Bond), was to sabotage a Soviet led Communist summit, hoping that the UK would be found to blame.
+In the film, according to M, Zao, Colonel Tan-Sun Moon's henchman and apparently working according to his directives, was captured attempting to blow-up a summit meeting between the two Communist nations, China and South Korea.
+Also, the scene in SPECTRE where Blofeld tortures Bond is largely lifted from this novel as well.
 In the book, Sun tortures Bond using thin needles, rather than an automated electric drill as Blofeld does in the film.
-Much of the dialogue in that scene is taken directly from Amis, except that in the film it is Blofeld speaking, mainly, to Madeline Swan, in the novel it is Sun talking to Bond.
+Much of that dialogue is taken directly from Amis, except that in the film it is Blofeld speaking, mainly, to Madeline Swan, whereas in the novel it is Sun talking to Bond.
 One of the final ending credits in SPECTRE is a thank you to the estate of Kingsley Amis.